Key Points

-- The Editorial Guidelines require that any proposal to undertake an investigation into crime or serious anti-social behaviour must be referred to a senior editorial figure or, for independents, to the commissioning editor.
+- The Editorial Guidelines require that any proposal to undertake an investigation into serious crime or serious anti-social behaviour must be referred to a senior editorial figure or, for independents, to the commissioning editor.
+Editorial Policy and Programme Legal Advice must also be consulted.

-- Before any undercover work begins, appropriate members of the production team should be aware of all relevant Editorial Guidelines and guidance, practices to be followed when using secret filming equipment, how to carry out filming in such a way that the footage and its evidential value can be verified by the production team, the contemporaneous note-taking and record keeping required, and legal and safety considerations.
+- Any proposal to send someone to work as an undercover operative on an investigation into crime or serious anti-social behaviour must be referred to Editorial Policy and Programme Legal Advice.
+Before any undercover work begins, appropriate members of the production team should be aware of all relevant Editorial Guidelines and guidance, practices to be followed when using secret filming equipment, how to carry out filming in such a way that the footage and its evidential value can be verified by the production team, the contemporaneous note-taking and record keeping required, and legal and safety considerations.

 - Appropriate security measures should be used to prevent confidential information or personal data, as defined by UK data protection legislation, from being accidentally or deliberately compromised.
 This may include data encryption processes and password protection.

 - It is important to think through possible scenarios and dilemmas that may be faced by an undercover operative in advance and draw up protocols on how to proceed.
-At all times, we need to balance the requirements of the investigation with our responsibilities to the public and others.
-We should ensure that the public interest in our journalism is not outweighed by public concern about any harm that may have been caused by our methods.
+At all times, the requirements of the investigation should be balanced with responsibilities to the public and others.
+The public interest in ³ÉÈË¿ìÊÖ journalism should not be outweighed by public concern about any harm that may have been caused by the methods used.

 - If the parameters of the investigation shift significantly during production, this should be confirmed and agreed with the senior editorial figure and discussed as required with Editorial Policy.
 It may be necessary to go through some of the initial procedures again to ensure the refocused investigation still has the necessary prima facie evidence and public interest.